VISIONAI/VMXdocs/docs/VMXAppBuilder.md

 top of the VMX API.
 Inside the App Builder you can create models and interact with them in real time.

+## External Source

+To set the external source to be other than the webcam, simply load the VMX App Builder and hit **Deny** when VMX asks to use your webcam.

+When choosing an external source, you have several options:

+#### Load from a custom URL

+A custom URL allows you to use just about any IPcam.
+Any URL which returns an image can be used as an image stream.

+#### Load from /random

+This will randomly cycle through all model images inside VMX.

+#### Load from models/#model_uuid/stream

+You can also randomly cycle through all model images inside a specific model folder.

 ## Loading Models

 To load a model, just click the "Load Model" button.
 A new session